ADVERTISEMENT

 Examples of How “You” Engages Readers

 Through strategic use of “you,” writers can elicit strong emotional and intellectual responses.
 By experiencing feelings and reactions firsthand, readers engage emotionally, deepening the connection to the text.
-Similarly, intellectual engagement arises as readers evaluate their personal responses to hypothetical situations, fostering a more profound connection.
+Similarly, intellectual engagement arises as readers evaluate their personal responses to hypothetical situations, creating a more profound connection.

 Emotional Engagement: